waveform-computing/compoundpi/docs/commands.rst

 **Syntax:** add *addresses*

-The :ref:`command_add` command is used to manually define the set of Pi's to communicate with.
+The :ref:`command_add` command is used to manually define the set of Pi servers to communicate with.
 Addresses can be specified individually, as a dash-separated range, or a comma-separated list of ranges and addresses.

 See also: :ref:`command_find`, :ref:`command_remove`, :ref:`command_servers`.